WARNING: Always check with a doctor prior to beginning a new workout routine.

 - WiFi and Bluetooth enabled - With a Bluetooth and WiFi connection, you can sync up with various apps to create professional gym workouts.

-- Media compatibility - The latest bikes allow you to plug in an MP3 player, iPod® and other smart devices so you can listen to music or other media while you ride.
+- Media compatibility - The latest bikes feature holders and portals for MP3 players, iPods®, tablets, phones and other smart devices so you can listen to music or watch videos while riding.

 - Manual or electric - Manual and electronic cycles are available depending on your budget, needs and preferences.
 Manual options allow you to adjust tension settings using a dial.